rparamkusham/R-Programming-Assignment-2/README.md

 # R-Programming-Assignment-2
 # The following are the runtime computation commands
-# to test the cahing of the metrix inversion
+# to test the caching of the metrix inversion

 > source("RP_Programming_Assignment_2.R")
 >